What Is Polycythemia Vera?

 - Painful swelling of a joint

-You may also feel pressure or fullness below the ribs on your left side.
-Those symptoms come from an enlarged spleen, which happens to some people.
+You may also feel pressure or fullness below your ribs on your left side.
+Those symptoms come from an enlarged spleen, which can happen.
 The spleen is an organ that helps filter your blood.

-Without treatment, the extra red blood cells in your veins can cause blood clots that reduce your blood flow.
-This makes you more likely to have a stroke and heart attack.
-It can also cause pain (angina) in your chest.
+Without treatment, the extra red blood cells in your veins can cause clots that slow your blood flow.
+This makes you more likely to have a stroke or heart attack.
+It can also cause pain called angina in your chest.

 If your doctor thinks you might have polycythemia vera, you’ll get a physical exam, including a check of your spleen.
-He'll also see if your face is unusually red.
+They’ll also see if your face is unusually red.

 - Do you get a lot of headaches?

 - Do you sometimes feel dizzy or weak?

 - Do you sweat a lot at night?

 You may get some blood tests, too.
 These include: